tetrotibo/collisiondetector/README.md

 Collision Detector is a Python-based utility designed to test and visualize a **pixel-perfect collision detection system** in a retro-style debug environment.

-Originally built as a learning tool for **comprehensive gamepad input management**, this prototype lets users interact with dynamic shapes in a minimalist 2D sandbox to fine-tune collision accuracy and control logic.
+Originally built as a learning tool for **comprehensive gamepad input management**, this prototype lets users interact with dynamic **tetromino-shaped objects** in a minimalist 2D sandbox to fine-tune collision accuracy and control logic.

 **Built with Python and Pygame**, the tool combines shape rendering, joystick input, delta time smoothing and real-time overlays to help designers debug and refine core game mechanics with visual clarity.